- Application and Scope

 - What matching process occurred for the placement in line with the child's care plan?

-- How many placements has this family had?
+- How many children have this family looked after?

 - What issues were raised at Panel?